CyberWorld: Release

 CyberWorld premiered at the Universal Citywalk IMAX Theater on October 1, 2000.
-It is the first IMAX film to have a PG rating (some language from the Antz and Simpsons segments).
+It is the first IMAX film with a PG rating (some language from the Antz and Simpsons segments).

 Reception

 Box office

 CyberWorld was a box office success, grossing $11,253,900 in the domestic box office and $5,400,000 overseas for a worldwide total of $16,653,900.

 Critical response

-On Rotten Tomatoes it has an approval rating of 55% based on 11 reviews, with an average rating of 6.18/10.
-On Metacritic, the film has a weighted average score of 53/100 based on 13 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, it has an approval rating of 55% based on 11 reviews, with an average rating of 6.18/10.
+On Metacritic, the film has a weighted average score of 55/100 based on 13 critics, indicating "mixed or average" reviews.

 Roger Ebert, writing for the Chicago Sun-Times, praised the film for accurately presenting what 3D technology is capable of.
 He particularly singled out the size of the IMAX screens the film was projected on.
-He went on to write, "(The film) takes advantage of the squarish six-story screen to envelop us in the images; the edges of the frame don't have the same kind of distracting cutoff power they possess in the smaller rectangles of conventional theaters."
+He wrote, "(The film) takes advantage of the squarish six-story screen to envelop us in the images; the edges of the frame don't have the same kind of distracting cutoff power they possess in the smaller rectangles of conventional theatres."

-Contrarily, Paul Tatara of CNN.com was displeased with the film's over-reliance on 3D effects, continuing on to say, "Unfortunately, you can't escape the sensation that you might end up wearing the contents of your stomach while you watch it."
+Contrarily, Paul Tatara of CNN.com was displeased with the film's over-reliance on 3D effects, continuing to say, "Unfortunately, you can't escape the sensation that you might end up wearing the contents of your stomach while you watch it."